tomasvargs/onlymands/README.md

 # 🛍️ Onlymands — A Modern JavaScript-Based E-Commerce Platform

-onlymands is a sample e-commerce web application built with JavaScript, offering a seamless shopping experience from user registration to secure payment via Razorpay.
+Onlymands is a sample e-commerce web application built with JavaScript, offering a seamless shopping experience from user registration to secure payment via Razorpay.
 ---

 ## 🚀 Features